mschurenko/ansible_cloudformation/README.md

 <b>cf_output</b>

 This works the same way as cf_resource except it references keys in stack outputs rather than logical IDs.

-More information on using/developing custom Lookups and filters can be found at http://docs.ansible.com/ansible/developing_plugins.html

 <b>get_azs</b>